 Transplantation to the eyebrows, also known as eyebrow restoration is a procedure designed to restore growing hair to eyebrows that are overly thin, scarred, or completely missing.

 The absence of hair can be due to genetics, prior electrolysis or laser hair removal, overplucking, thyroid or other hormonal abnormalities, or trauma due to surgery, burns or other types of accidents.
-Some patients seek to have restored full, thick eyebrows, others a subtle thickening, while others to have a scar made less visible.
+Some patients seek to restore full, thick eyebrows, while others seek subtle thickening.

 Donor Hairs for Eyebrow Transplantation